 Albeit for some, it seems like an excuse for eating tacos and drinking margaritas!!!

-So I present to you a simply fabulous Mexican Fiesta menu plan.
+So I present to you a simply fabulous Mexican Fiesta menu plan, jam packed with my favourite Mexican food.
 A base taco menu plus plenty of options to switch out and add ons.
 Bring it on!

-Pork Carnitas (pictured in Fiesta) – that elusive combination of golden crispy meets juicy.
-The best of the best of Mexican food, 5 minutes prep, freezer friendly, every taco lover’s dream come true!
+Pork Carnitas (pictured in Fiesta) – that elusive combination of golden crispy meets juicy in shredded pork.
+The best of the best of Mexican food, 5 minutes prep, freezer friendly — every taco lover’s dream come true!